rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 `rmm::cuda_stream_default`.
 The implementation should be wholly contained in the `detail` API definition and use only asynchronous versions of CUDA APIs with the stream parameter.

-In order to make the `detail` API callable from other libcudf functions, it should be exposed in a header placed in the `cudf/cpp/include/detail/` directory.
+In order to make the `detail` API callable from other libcuspatial functions, it may be exposed in a header placed in the `cuspatial/cpp/include/detail/` directory.

 For example: